dongsupark/coreos-docs/kubernetes/running_k8s.md

 ## TODO

 * instead of using master hostname - set this value into etcd, then save it into environmentfile
-* add univeral command to expose 80 Nodeport to real IP
+* add certificates into etcd2